ElsaChern/antipoff_group_test/README.md

 ## Screenshorts

-"You can see how the app works here (link)"
+"You can see how the app works here - [link](https://github.com/ElsaChern/antipoff_group_test/pull/18)